david9991/plcc-plugin/README.md

   - WebAssembly
 - Edge Controller support:
     - HCFA Q5 as Edge Controller (The firmware will be released soon)
-    - Raspberry Pi 4B as Edge Controller (The image will be released soon)
+    - Raspberry Pi 4B as Edge Controller (Only EtherCAT is supported at the moment)
 - A simple Testing Framework.

 ## Recommended color themes for the semantic highlighting feature: